AY2526S1-CS2103T-F09-2/tp/docs/UserGuide.md

 Format: `searchtag KEYWORD [MORE_KEYWORDS]`

-* The search is case-insensitive. e.g. `chem` will match `Chem`
+* The search is case-insensitive. e.g. `chem` will match `ChEm`
 * The order of the keywords does not matter. e.g. `chemistry physics` will match `physics chemistry`
 * Only tags are searched.
 * Partial matches are allowed. e.g. `chem` will match `chemistry`
-* Persons matching at least one keyword will be returned (i.e. `OR` search). e.g. physics math will return all persons with either tag.
+* Persons matching at least one keyword will be returned.

 Examples:
 * `searchtag cHemiStrY` returns all persons tagged with `chemistry`